 2. Seasonal winds – These winds change their direction in different seasons.
 For example, South-west monsoons in India.

-– SEA BREEZE and LAND BREEZE is common in coastal areas.
-As, the land gets heated up quickly during the day and low pressure belt is created, whereas the air near the surface of sea is cool and hence, high pressure belt is created.
+SEA BREEZE and LAND BREEZE are common in coastal areas.
+As, the land gets heated up quickly during the day and low-pressure belt is created, whereas the air near the surface of the sea is cool and hence, a high-pressure belt is created.
 The air moves from sea to land is called Sea Breeze.
 The air moves from land to sea in night is called Land Breeze.

 Direction of wind blows on the Earth:

-– The WESTERLIES are the wind blowing from Sub-tropical high pressure belts towards the Sub-polar low pressure belt.
+– The WESTERLIES is the wind blowing from Sub-tropical high-pressure belts towards the Sub-polar low-pressure belt.
 It blows from the South-west direction in the Northern hemisphere, while from the North-west direction in the Southern hemisphere.

-– The POLAR EASTERLIES blow from polar high pressure belt towards sub-polar low pressure belt.
+– The POLAR EASTERLIES blow from polar high-pressure belt towards the sub-polar low-pressure belt.
 It blows from North-east in the Northern hemisphere, while from South-east in the Southern hemisphere.